GoogleCloudPlatform/click-to-deploy-solutions/data-analytics-platform-event-driven/README.md

 :heavy_dollar_sign: Estimated solution cost: it depends on the volume of data inserted, please estimate it using [Google Cloud Pricing Calculator](https://cloud.google.com/products/calculator)

+## Use cases

+These are some examples of the use cases you can build on top of this architecture:

+* __Real-Time Data Analytics__ : This implementation allows organizations to perform real-time data analytics by loading data from Cloud Storage into BigQuery.
+This is particularly valuable in scenarios where data freshness is critical for making timely decisions.
+For example, a marketing team can continuously load customer behavior data from Cloud Storage into BigQuery using the event-driven cloud function.
+This enables them to analyze the latest customer interactions, identify trends, and personalize marketing campaigns in real-time, resulting in improved customer engagement and conversion rates.

+* __Streamlined ETL Pipelines__ : This architecture facilitates by automating the data loading process.
+Organizations can use the event-driven cloud function to trigger the ingestion of data from Cloud Storage into BigQuery as soon as new files are added or existing files are modified.
+This eliminates the need for manual intervention or scheduled jobs, reducing the time and effort required for data processing.
+For instance, a retail company can automatically load sales data from Cloud Storage into BigQuery, allowing them to generate daily sales reports without delay, enabling better inventory management and revenue forecasting.

+* __Data Archival and Compliance__ : Another important use case for this architecture is data archival and compliance.
+Many organizations have regulatory requirements or internal policies that dictate data retention periods.
+By automatically moving processed files from cloud storage to an archive cloud storage, this data analytics pipeline ensures that data is securely stored for long-term retention.
+This archival process helps organizations meet compliance requirements, facilitates audits and investigations, and preserves data integrity.
+Additionally, it optimizes primary storage costs by moving less frequently accessed data to a more cost-effective storage layer.

 ## Architecture
 Please find below a reference architecture.